microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_get_mailboxsettings.md

-# Get automatic reply settings
+# Get user mailbox settings

 Get the user's [mailboxSettings](../resources/mailboxsettings.md).
 This includes settings for automatic replies (notify people automatically upon receipt of their email), locale (language and country/region), and time zone.